TunayKoluacik/BookCatalogSystem-CE216/README.md

 # Book Catalog System
 The Book Catalog System is a software application designed to facilitate the management of a collection of books.
-It provides users with a convenient  inerface to perform various operations such as adding new books, editing existing book information, deleting books, updating book details, and searching for books based on different criteria.
+It provides users with a convenient  interface to perform various operations such as adding new books, editing existing book information, deleting books, updating book details, and searching for books based on different criteria.

 ## Table of Contents